-A scene can have multiple Camera objects.
-Multiple cameras can render out the scene.
-You can also use a webcam or phone camera stream on the same or different render textures.
+A scene can have multiple Cameras.
+Different cameras can render the scene, webcam, or phone camera stream on different render textures.

 Configure Auto Sorting, Render Layer, and Render Order

 The final render result is what you can see on your phone screen or in the Preview panel.
 The following three properties can affect the final result:

 - The render order of objects and cameras in the scene.

 - The render textures of the cameras used in the scene.

 - The object’s visibility, which is affected by the object’s visibility setup and object’s position relative to the camera in the scene.

 Layer determines which objects get rendered first on which cameras’ render textures.
 The layer order doesn’t affect the render order.
 It affects the visibility of objects in the rendering result.